LDudrey/Password-Generator/README.md

 # Password Generator
-Welcome to my JavaScript Password Generator!
+Welcome to JavaScript Password Generator.

 ## Description
-Passwords are a common part of day to day life.
-Most  As a future web developer I need a portfolio to showcase my skills and talent to future employers.
-An having a portfolio with deployed web applications is crucial to the success of my career search after bootcamp.
+Secure passwords are a key component of security within any company.
+Employees can generate a random password based of selected criteria.
 ## Usage

 https://ldudrey.github.io/Password-Generator/

-Below I'm showing the responsiveness of the webpage for varying devices.
-The images show the elements responding to decreasing size of viewscreens by stacking elements on top of each other.
+Please click the link above to start the random password generator.
+Once browser is open please click the "Generate Password" button.

 ## Credits